renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

 ### Healing Stress with Soothe

-While a modern theory of psychology is centuries away, a patient and empathetic person can still help someone to handle a stressful situation or process a traumatic event.
+While the Emerald Plain is still centuries away from a modern theory of psychology, a patient and empathetic person can still help someone to handle a stressful situation or process a traumatic event.

 Characters can use the *Soothe* skill to reduce another character's SV.
 The participation of the person being "*soothed*" is a vital component of this process; it requires a degree of trust between the participants, and it requires the person being *soothed* to be willing to open up with someone and work through their problems.